ParveenKumar-max/QA-Switch-2026/README.md

 QA_SWITCH_2026 ->

-Starting again --> Hope for better future !
+Starting again --> For better future !

 "I'm preparing myself to become the candidate companies want to hire."